argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 ### [101-two-node](https://raw.githubusercontent.com/argoproj-labs/argo-dataflow/main/examples/101-two-node-pipeline.yaml)

-This example shows a example of having two nodes in a pipeline.
+This example shows an example of having two nodes in a pipeline.

 While they read from Kafka, they are connected by a NATS Streaming subject.